Asymptotic Floquet states of open quantum systems: The role of interaction: Abstract

 \section{Abstract}

-We investigate the asymptotic state of a periodically driven many-body quantum system which is weakly coupled to an environment.
-The combined action of the modulations and the environment steers the system towards a state being characterized by a time-periodic density operator.
-To resolve this asymptotic non-equilibrium state at stroboscopic instants of time, we introduce the dissipative Floquet map, evaluate the stroboscopic density operator as its eigen-element and elucidate how particle interactions affect properties of the density operator.
-We illustrate the idea with a periodically modulated Bose-Hubbard dimer and discuss the relations between the interaction-induced bifurcations in a mean-field dynamics and changes in the characteristics of the genuine quantum many-body state.
-We argue that Floquet maps provide insight into the system relaxation towards its asymptotic state and may help to understand whether it is possible (or not) to construct a stroboscopic time-independent generator mimicking the action of the original time-dependent one.
+When a periodically modulated many-body quantum system is weakly coupled to an environment, the combined action of these temporal modulations and dissipation steers at long times the system towards a state characterized by a time-periodic density operator.
+To resolve this asymptotic non-equilibrium state at stroboscopic instants of time, we introduce the dissipative Floquet map and evaluate the stroboscopic density operator as its invariant.
+Particle interactions control properties of the map and thus the features of its invariant.
+In addition, the spectrum of the map provides insight into the system relaxation towards the asymptotic state and may help to understand whether it is possible (or not) to construct a stroboscopic time-independent Lindblad generator which mimics the action of the original time-dependent one.
+We illustrate the idea with a scalable many-body model, a periodically modulated Bose-Hubbard dimer.
+We contrast the relations between the interaction-induced bifurcations in a mean-field description with the numerical exact stroboscopic evolution and discuss the characteristics of the genuine quantum many-body state {\it vs} the evolution of its mean-field counterpart.

 {\textit{Keywords} open quantum system, asymptotic state, many-body, Floquet states}

 \submitto{\NJP}